praptibargir/Calculator/README.md

 # Calculator

-Made a simple calculator using Html and Css
+Made a simple calculator using Html and Css.

 ![Calculator Image](calculator.png)

+## Designed by
+*Prapti Bargir*